sammi-turner/MacOS-Dotfiles/README.md

 then enter your password.

-## Terminal color themes
+## Terminal color profiles

-This repo includes a folder of terminal color profiles for both iterm2 and the legacy mac terminal.
+This repo includes a folder of color profiles for both iterm2 and mac terminal.